-Best Prime Day External Hard Drive Deals 2020: HDDs and SSDs | Digital Trends
+Best Prime Day External Hard Drive Deals: Last Chance to Save | Digital Trends

 There are a multitude of external hard drives brands, fabrications, and sizes to choose from when browsing Prime Day external hard drive deals.
 So many, in fact, that the choice can be overwhelming.
 To help you find the right external hard drive for you, let’s take a look at the major features — storage capacity, SSD vs. HDD, transfer speed, portability and durability, security, compatibility, and extra features — to make sure you get the right one.

 The first thing we should look at is storage capacity.
-Ask yourself how big a hard drive you need?
-Look at what you’ve got saved on your computer, and in the cloud and measure accordingly, taking into account your future needs and how many devices you’re going to back up on this external hard drive, which can range from 64GB to several TB, which is quite a difference.
+Ask yourself: How big a hard drive do you really need?
+Look at what you’ve got saved on your computer, and in the cloud and measure accordingly, taking into account your future needs, and how many devices you’re going to back up on this external hard drive, which can range from 64GB to several TB, which is quite a difference.
 Then consider SSD versus an HDD.
 We go deep on the difference here, but, basically, SSDs have no moving parts (HDDs do), making SSD drives much faster, less easily damaged, and more expensive.
 We usually recommend SSDs, with budget considerations in mind, of course.
 Older drives will have USB 2.0, as a standard, and it’s pretty slow, reaching only 480Mbps.
 Newer drives will have USB 3.0, USB 3.1 Gen1, or USB 3.2 Gen1 as standard (they’re similar) with speeds of up to 5Gbps.
 Then there’s USB 3.1 Gen2 and USB 3.2 Gen2 (again, similar), providing 10Gbps transfers.
 At the top of the USB 3 pile is USB 3.2, or 3.2 2×2, with 20Gbps.
 Up from there is the Thunderbolt 3 protocol with up to 40Gbps in transfer speed.

 Related